Date: 1st December 2020

 3. Keep systems and services updated – Update Anti-virus, Firewalls, people(!)

-4. Review Datacentres – Visit them, or speak with them often.
+4. Review Datacentres – Visit them, or speak with them often

 5. Have a BC plan – Telling you what to do and who to talk to if the worst should happen

-But before we deliver this kind of advice, perhaps we should start by clearly examining and understanding what the risks are.
+Before we deliver this kind of advice, perhaps we should start by clearly examining and understanding what the risks are.

 Understand your risk landscape